Floods in the United States (1900–1999): Great Flood of 1993 along Mississippi River

 Soils became saturated in the fall of 1992 across the Midwest.
 Numerous rounds of showers and thunderstorms from mid-June into August led to significant flooding.
 Over 1000 mm of rainfall fell in isolated spots.
 Some areas of the Mississippi Valley were flooded for over 200 days, leading to destruction spread across nine states.
 This was the flood of record along many of the streams and rivers that feed the Mississippi and Missouri rivers.
 Around 60,000 homes were damaged or destroyed.
 The death toll was 50 and damage totaled US$800 million.
 The result of this flood was an aggressive campaign by the federal government to buy out flooded agricultural land from willing sellers.

 Tropical Storm Alberto floods in the Southeast 1994

 Tropical Storm Alberto made landfall in the Florida Panhandle before stalling south of Atlanta, Georgia.
 Flooding was near or at record levels for the Flint, Ocmulgee, Chattahoochee, Choctawhatchee, and Apalachicola rivers.
 Americus, Georgia saw the heaviest rain in a 24-hour period, when 536 mm was recorded.
 The death toll was 33, with two-thirds coming from people driving into flooded areas.
 Thousands of homes were destroyed.
 Damage totaled US$750 million (1994 dollars).

+Hurricane Rosa, The Great Southeast Texas Flood of 1994, and San Jacinto River Fire

+Also called The San Jacinto River flood of 1994 or The October Flood of 1994.
+Residual moisture from Hurricane Rosa and a low-pressure system drawing moisture from the Gulf of Mexico stalled over a 38-county wide area centered around Houston, Texas.
+The rainfall and flooding affected an area roughly the size of the state of Maine.
+Over 4-5 days, the average rainfall depth over the 2,880-square mile San Jacinto River (Texas) watershed was 19.5 inches, reaching a maximum of 29-30 inches in some areas.
+Record stream flows were recorded at 25 of 43 stations within the affected area.
+Days after the rain stopped and the flood waters began to recede, a 40-inch pipeline and other smaller pipelines ruptured.
+Hundreds of thousands of gallons of gasoline along with diesel fuel, crude oil, and natural gas poured into the river resulting in burning masses of debris on fire that flowed atop of the flood waters downriver.
+At least 17 people died as a result of the flood; damage was estimated at US$800 million (1994 dollars).